Looking for the best Ecommerce platform for your small business?

 - Are they US-based and it is hard to configure for use in Australia?

 - Is there an exit plan?
-Can you export all your data if you decide to break up with your ecommerce solution?
+Can you export all your data if you decide to break up with your ecommerce platform?

 - Is it simple to make your online store look professional?